vincent-camus/carry-cut-back-adder/README.md

 ```

-synthesize the design using Synopsys Design Compiler
+Synthesize the design using Synopsys Design Compiler
 ----------------------------------------------------